Mechanical properties of the proton from a deformed AdS holographic model: Gravitational Form Factors

 Here we choose to compare our holographic model with the more up to date Lattice data of \cite{Hackett:2023rif} related to the gluon contribution to $A(q^2)$.
 In this work, however, we extend the normalization procedure described above by choosing a range of target $A(0)_\text{targ}$ values that comprises the zero momentum values of \cite{Shanahan:2018pib} and \cite{Hackett:2023rif}, as well as their error bars.
 We choose this range as $A(0)_\text{targ}=0.4- 0.7$.
 Then, we perform a $\chi^2$ minimization procedure as follows.
 The following $\chi^2$ functional form is given by

-where $i=2$ corresponds to the second value of both the normalized holographic model and the lattice value, since they are built to be equal and hence give $\chi^2=0$. $N$ represents the total number of momenta transferred. $\sigma=0.5\,(A_\text{upper}-A_\text{lower})$ corresponds to the symmetric error associated with the upper and lower points of the error bars of the data from \cite{Hackett:2023rif}.
+$N$ represents the total number of momenta transferred. $\sigma=0.5\,(A_\text{upper}-A_\text{lower})$ corresponds to the symmetric error associated with the upper and lower points of the error bars of the data from \cite{Hackett:2023rif}.
 Keeping all other parameters in the model fixed, we look for the value of $A(0)_\text{targ}$ in $A(q^2_i)_\text{norm}$ that minimizes \eqref{chi2}.
 In this context, we find $A(0)_\text{targ}=0.628$ to be the best target value found.
 We point out that this target value was entered as the only degree of freedom used in this minimization procedure.
-This gives $\chi^2_\text{min}=32.472$ and $\chi^2/\text{ndf}=0.984$.
+This gives $\chi^2_\text{min}=32.471$ and $\chi^2/\text{ndf}=0.984$.
 These results give the best-fit curve of our normalized holographic model, as illustrated in Fig. \ref{Fig:AFit}.

 The gluonic radius related to the momentum distribution is given by \cite{Polyakov:2018zvc}